 Free Admission : MOCA, Los Angeles

-The Museum of Contemporary Art, Los Angeles has recently announced its plans to offer free admission to the museum’s general collection.
-The announcement follows the museum’s receipt of a gift of $ 10 million given by Carolyn Clark Powers, who is the president of the museum’s board.
+The Museum of Contemporary Art, Los Angeles has recently announced plans to offer free admission to the museum’s general collection.
+The announcement follows the museum’s receipt of a gift of $10 million.
+The funding was given by Carolyn Clark Powers, who is the president of the museum’s board.
 The museum will however still continue to charge for entry into special exhibitions.

 The museum has not yet announced from what date the free admission policy will take effect.
-In the mean time, the general entry charge for adults remains $15.
+Until further confirmation, the general entry charge for adults remains $15.

-Explaining is own vision for MOCA, its director Klaus Biesenbach said to New York Times “…“MOCA should feel like a public library where you can go and have access to culture.”
+Explaining is own vision for Museum, its director Klaus Biesenbach said to New York Times “…“MOCA should feel like a public library where you can go and have access to culture.”